Business Name Ideas for Every Type of Company

 Your business name is the foundation of your brand.
 This guide walks you through every step — from brainstorming and shortlisting to checking availability and avoiding costly mistakes.

-How do I come up with good business name ideas?
+How can I come up with unique business name ideas?

-How many name ideas should I generate before choosing?
+How many business name ideas should I look at before choosing?

 Brand Name Generator